 After three painstaking days, and a whole lot of dish soap, however, rescuers bore witness to an extraordinary transformation.

-“Four incredibly dear puppies came close to losing their lives in a horrendous accident when they stumbled into spilled tar in a garbage pile,” Animal Aid Unlimited (AAU), the group that came to the puppies’ rescue, posted on YouTube.
+“Four incredibly dear puppies came close to losing their lives in a horrendous accident when they stumbled into spilled tar in a garbage pile,” Animal Aid Unlimited (AAU), the group that came to the puppies’ rescue, posted on YouTube in November 2019.

 Staff from the AAU hospital and sanctuary’s headquarters near Udaipur, Rajasthan, arrived on the scene and located two puppies.
 The team assessed the scared pups’ dire condition and hurriedly set to work softening the inch-thick tar glued to their fur with oil and dish soap.

 “The little sweethearts were dazed with confusion, pain, fear, and frustration,” AAU explained online, “and two were so completely covered that all they could move was their eyes.”

 The first tar-removal session lasted three hours, during which time the team removed huge chunks of garbage from the puppies’ tarred fur.
 The pups were fed water through a syringe and slowly regained some mobility in their limbs as the tar softened.

 The team halted to allow the two exhausted puppies to rest and recuperate overnight.
 That same night, however, another call came in and the team discovered two more puppies, siblings of the first pair, also covered in tar.

 This time, the sight was even harder to see; the tiny pups were covered up to their necks in tar; plastic garbage and stones had affixed to the sticky substance, weighing the puppies down so that they were completely trapped.

 Once again, the team set to work with oil and dish soap.